‘Busyness’ is the enemy of sitting down to paint.

 “Art is the means we have of undoing the damage of haste” Theodore Roethke

-So this week, to inspire you to make some space to slow down and paint over the holidays, I wanted to share with you the remarkable talk ‘When you feel the need to speed up, slow down’ by Kimi Werner.
+To inspire you to make some space to slow down and paint, I wanted to share with you the remarkable talk ‘When you feel the need to speed up, slow down’ by Kimi Werner.

 Kimi’s a free-diver who had an encounter with a great white, which turned into a beautiful, experience of a lifetime, purely because she was able to SLOW right down instead of panicking and speeding right up!